Palette

 Factory method that loads previously created palettes into a

-parameter.
-By default this occurrence logs a warning, but this behaviour can be changed through thewarnings
+palettesparameter.
+By default this occurrence logs a warning, but this behaviour can be changed through thewarningsparameter.- Parameters:

 palettes (str | List[str] | None) – List of palettes located in the location represented by

-parameter will be loaded.
-Defaults to the value specified inconfig.DEFAULT_PALETTES_DIR
+palettesparameter will be loaded.
+Defaults to the value specified inconfig.DEFAULT_PALETTES_DIR.search_builtins – Whether

 Examples